Home Cocktails Ordinary Drink Salty Dog

 Common Mistake

-A common mistake is using too much salt, which can overpower the drink; it's best to start with a small amount and adjust to taste.
+A common mistake is using too much salt, which can overpower the drink's flavors; it's best to start with a small amount and adjust to taste.

 Frequently Asked Questions

-Can I use fresh grapefruit juice for a Salty Dog?
+Can I use fresh grapefruit juice instead of bottled?

-Is there a specific type of gin recommended for a Salty Dog?
+What type of gin works best in a Salty Dog?

-What is the purpose of adding salt to the Salty Dog?
+Why is salt added to the Salty Dog?

 You Might Also Like